mdiebolt/persist-js/javascripts/persist.coffee.md

     Persist.delete = (filePath) ->
       Persist[storageMode].remove(filePath)

-    # add public methods directly to
-    # the browser localStorage object
+Add public methods directly to the browser localStorage object.
+Not for the faint of heart.

     Persist.pollute = ->
       for method in ["save", "find", "delete"]
         localStorage.__proto__[method] = Persist[method]